AdaCore/learn/courses/advanced-spark/chapters/ghost_code.rst

        end if;
     end Alloc;

 This code is not correct.

-ghost entity cannot appear in this context
+A ghost entity cannot appear in this context.

 Example #2